 Space limitations at the LIGO Hanford Observatory place a cap on the number of interactive exhibits that the site can host.
 Growth of the exhibit collection will require new space to house additional exhibits.
-As of May 2017, no breakthroughs have occurred in LIGO's efforts to obtain funding for a LHO science education center similar to the SEC at LLO.
+After many years of effort the Washington State Legislature has included a small allocation in the current capital budget to fund the architectural design for a SEC similar to the facility in Livingston.
+Continued efforts will focus on obtaining the additional funding necessary to build, furnish and run the facility.

-LIGO Lab outreach personnel will need to brainstorm creative ways to maintain the appeal of the LHO field trip experience, given the limitations on the exhibit space.
-The Advanced LIGO discoveries have created a swell of interest in LHO field trips; every effort should be made to maintain the outreach momentum that the discovery has created.
+LIGO Lab outreach personnel continue to update and rework the existing space to ensure the LHO field trip experience continues to be exciting for visitors even with the limitations on the exhibit space.
+The Advanced LIGO discoveries along with the Nobel Prize have created a swell of interest in LHO field trips and public visitors; every effort should be made to maintain the outreach momentum that the discovery has created.